 It takes a host of people to make a school like St. Mary's run smoothly and efficiently, let alone provide the fine education that your children are receiving.
 We are blessed to have many dedicated faculty and staff working with our children.

-Mr. Michael Neis, Interim Principal - This is my forty-fourth year in the field of education.
-I have taught all grade levels from Kindergarten(Music) through college (Composition and Literature).
-I have a BA from Benedictine University, an MA from the University of Illinois (English – concentration in Romantic Literature and Native American Studies) and an MA from Lewis University in Education.
-I have been a principal for eleven years and an assistant principal for twenty.
+Mr. Michael Neis, Co-Principal - This is my forty-fifth year in the field of education.
+I have taught all grade levels from Pre –Kindergarten/Kindergarten(Music) through college (Composition and Literature).
+I hold a BA from Benedictine University, an MA from the University of Illinois (English – concentration in Romantic Literature and Native American Studies) and an MA from Lewis University in Education.
+I have been a principal for twelve years and an assistant principal for twenty.
 I live in Warrenville where my wife and I raised our daughters.
 We have 13 grandchildren.
 Most recently I served as the Principal at Saint Therese of Jesus School in Aurora.
-While I have only been at St. Mary's a brief time, I am already impressed with the tremendous spirit of our faculty, staff and parents.
-It is so impressive to see how you operate as a family and work always for the good of our students.
-I, too, believe in those students and the bright future of Saint Mary School.
+As part of the administrative team, my responsibilities will include preparation for the State of Illinois evaluation, teacher supervision and marketing.
+We have a tremendous spirit amongst our faculty, staff, parents and students.
+At this important time in the history of Saint Mary School, I am looking forward to working with all our stakeholders in creating and facilitating a vision for our future as we provide a faith-based Catholic education to the children we serve.

 Mrs. Melissa Lock, Administrative Assistant - My name is Mrs. Melissa Lock.
 I have been the St. Mary school secretary since April of 2013 after coming from a nonprofit office setting.
 I've worked with children and families for all of my adult career and could not be happier in the position I'm in.
 I love being part of such a close knit community where everyone is made to feel like family!
 I am currently enrolled in classes focusing on child development and education.
 Outside of school I love to scrapbook and am an avid reader!